booch/presentations/Ruby_Preserves/slides.md

 ???

+* This is **not quite** the UML diagram for the Data Mapper pattern
+    * It actually conflates Data Mapper and Repository patterns
 * Things to note here:
     * The User class knows nothing about the database
     * The repo class knows how to find and save User objects